 “It will make a difference.
-I know it will,” said Amy Cohen.
+I know it will,” Amy Cohen told this newspaper.

-Cohen’s son, Samuel Eckstein, was just 12 years old when he was hit by a car and killed while crossing the street at Prospect Park West and Third Street in 2013.
+Cohen’s son, Samuel Eckstein, was just 12 years old when he was killed while crossing the street at Prospect Park West and Third Street and was hit by a car in 2013.
 The fatal incident took place a month before his bar mitzvah.

 Cohen took her immense grief and founded Families for Safe Streets, an organization of residents who have lost family members to reckless drivers.

-The Gounardes bill also calls for the cameras to be on during the summer.
+In addition, the Gounardes bill calls for the cameras to be on during the summer.